STUDY JAPANESE ONLINE WITH NATIVES HERE

 Last but not least, we will talk about Hidetoshi Nakata (1977 – ), attacking midfielder, former star of the Japanese team (revealed by Brazilian Toninho Moura), was an athlete of extreme skill with both legs, with quality in the pass and protagonist of Japanese football/soccer during the 2000s, sharing responsibility with midfielder Nakamura.

-Listed by Pele as one of the 100 best soccer players in the world, the Japanese played for the blue samurai in three World Cups: 1998, 2002 and 2006; and in two Olympics: 1996 and 2000.
+Listed by Pelé as one of the 100 best soccer players in the world, the Japanese player played for the Blue Samurai in three World Cups: 1998, 2002, and 2006; and in two Olympics: 1996 and 2000.

 Revealed at Bellmare Hiratsuka, he was successful in Italian football/soccer playing for Roma (2000 and 2001) and Parma (2001-2004), ending his career in English football/soccer, playing for Bolton (2005-2006).